Political Parties and Interest Groups

 Political Parties and Voter Registration

-Political parties have a more particular interest in the voter registration process, and election authorities have an interest in political parties, for the following reasons:
+Political parties have a more particular interest in the voter registration process.
+Election management authorities have an interest in political parties, for the following reasons:

-- If election authorities conduct door-to-door enumeration, with the consequent spike in activity during voter registration, they often rely on parties to provide names of people who can serve as enumerators.
-Since voter registration must be, and be perceived as, non-partisan, enumerators with ties to political parties generally work in pairs, with each of the two nominated by a different party.
+- If election management authorities conduct door-to-door registration, with the consequent spike in activity during voter registration, they often rely on parties to provide names of people who can serve as registration officers..
+Since voter registration must be, and be perceived as, non-partisan, registration officers with ties to political parties generally work in pairs, with each of the two nominated by a different party;and

 - Parties often play a critical role, implicitly or explicitly, by endorsing the voter registration process.
 In doing so they confer legitimacy on the election itself.
 For legitimacy purposes, it is important that political parties be given sufficient oversight of voter registration, and that registration be conducted fairly and transparently.